Cost Update

 Do I need a permit for driveway paving in Dallas?

-Yes, if you are replacing the "apron" or the portion that connects to the city curb.
-The City of Dallas requires a Right-of-Way permit for this.
-If you are only paving the portion on your private property, you might not need a city permit, but you must check your HOA bylaws first.
+Yes, if you are replacing the "apron" or the approach that touches the city street.
+The City of Dallas Sustainable Development and Construction department handles these.
+If you are just resurfacing the part on your own property, you usually don't need a city permit, but check your HOA rules first.

 Check the latest driveway paving costs for Dallas and other cities on LookupCost.com.